Aust: Services and facilities

-The village is within a short walking distance of 24hr shops at near-by Severn View services at Aust (originally known as Aust Services) is a small motorway service area operated by Moto on the M48 motorway near the Severn Bridge.
-There are also Burger King, and Costa Coffee located there.
-The main building is a two-storey timber and stone construction.
+The village is within a short walking distance of 24hr shops at nearby Severn View services (originally known as Aust Services), a small motorway service area operated by Moto on the M48 motorway near the Severn Bridge.The main building is a two-storey timber and stone construction.
 The service area was listed as the last-known (February 1995) whereabouts of former Manic Street Preachers band member Richey Edwards, officially presumed deceased since 2008.

 The Severn Bridge, a suspension bridge opened as part of the M4 motorway (later renamed the M48) in 1966, crosses the Severn estuary between Aust and Beachley.
 It was the first Severn road crossing south of Gloucester, and took five years to construct at a cost of £8 million.
 It replaced the Aust Ferry.

 The Aust Ferry passage across the Severn estuary between Aust and Beachley – later known as the Old Passage – was used from antiquity.
 In the 12th century, responsibility was granted to the monks of Tintern Abbey, and it continued to operate in subsequent centuries.
 From 1827, a regular steamboat ferry service was established, but it lost much of its trade when a rival service was set up downstream at New Passage in 1863, and when the Severn rail tunnel was opened in 1886.
 The growth of road traffic led to the re-establishment of a ferry between Aust and Beachley in 1926, carrying no more than 17 vehicles each time.
 Bob Dylan was photographed in 1966 standing outside the ferry ticket office, with the almost-completed Severn Bridge behind; the photo was used to publicise Martin Scorsese's film No Direction Home.
 The ferry service closed when the Severn Bridge was opened in September 1966.